omahs/availproject.github.io/docs/clash-of-nodes/dymension/dymension.md

 ## Introduction

-We're thrilled to kick off the "Dymension RollApps" challenge as part of the innovative Clash of Nodes incentivized testnet.
+We're thrilled to kick off the "Dymension RollApps" challenge as part of the innovative Clash of Nodes campaign.
 This collaboration between Dymension and Avail opens a new avenue for developers to deploy rollups with Avail as the data availability layer.

 ### Key Steps to Participate